mvallebr/site_mvalle/topic_backlog.md

 - Task estimation - why you shouldn't use the average of estimates of a task - what's the purpose of estimation
 - Culture of blame vs accountability - why they are different
 - the requirement pyramid and delegation
+- constraint theory - manage by attacking the next bottleneck